mskccpatiented/contentaudit/_posts/2012-10-29-caring-for-your-central-venous-catheter-with-map.md

 Flush the lumens with heparin 2 times a week, when your catheter is not in use.
 This is to keep the lines from becoming clogged.
 Equipment
-Figure 6: Cleaning the lumens ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼• One, 2, or 3 prefilled heparin syringes each containing 50 units of heparin.
+Figure 6: Cleaning the lumens ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼* One, 2, or 3 prefilled heparin syringes each containing 50 units of heparin.
 You will need one for each lumen
-• Two alcohol pads for each lumen
+* Two alcohol pads for each lumen
 Instructions for flushing your catheter
 1. Pick up 1 lumen and unclamp it.
 2. Wipe the end of the catheter cap with an alcohol pad.
 3. Without touching the cleaned end of the catheter cap, remove the cap from the heparin syringe.
 Discard.
 4. Carefully twist the heparin syringe into the catheter cap.
 If you can’t inject the heparin, stop and check to be sure there are no twists or other blockages in the tubing.
 Try to inject the heparin again.
 If you still can’t inject the heparin, don’t use extra pressure to flush the line.
 Remove the syringe, reclamp your catheter, and call your doctor or nurse.
 5. Use the following push/pause method to flush your catheter:
-• Quickly inject 1⁄3 of the heparin.
+* Quickly inject 1⁄3 of the heparin.
-• Pause.
+* Pause.
-• Repeat.
+* Repeat.
-• Start injecting the last 1⁄3 of the heparin.
+* Start injecting the last 1⁄3 of the heparin.
 As you are doing it, clamp your catheter.
 You will no longer be able to push fluid in once the clamp is closed.
 6. Untwist the syringe from the lumen and discard the syringe.
 7. Repeat steps 1-6 for each lumen.
-Caring for Your Central Venous Catheter 7 of 8

 8. Secure your catheter in a way that makes you comfortable.
 9. Throw away your mask and gloves and wash your hands thoroughly.
 Call Your Doctor or Nurse if You
-• Have redness, swelling, or drainage around the area where the catheter exits your body
+* Have redness, swelling, or drainage around the area where the catheter exits your body
-• Are unable to flush your catheter
+* Are unable to flush your catheter
-• Have a temperature of 100.4° F (38° C) or higher or chills when you flush your catheter • Have a break or leak in your catheter
+* Have a temperature of 100.4° F (38° C) or higher or chills when you flush your catheter * Have a break or leak in your catheter
-• Have an unexplained problem with your catheter ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼©2012 Memorial Sloan-Kettering Cancer Center 1275 York Avenue, New York, New York 10065 B-057 ￼￼￼￼￼￼￼￼￼￼￼￼￼Caring for Your Central Venous Catheter
+* Have an unexplained problem with your catheter
-8 of 8

 ￼PATIENT EDUCATION
 Map for Dressing Change